Best of Central Asia Tour – Fall 2025

 Important notes

-• We can advise and take care of all visas for you if you need them.
-All four countries are visa-free for most nationalities.
+• We can advise and take care of all visas for you.
+For Turkmenistan, you can get a visa on arrival with a letter of invitation pre-arranged by us.
+Other countries are visa-free for most nationalities.

-• We are happy to suggest flights to get to Central Asia and back home: please contact us
+• We are happy to suggest flights to get to Central Asia and back home: please get in touch with us

 • See our books recommendation on Central Asia & the Silk Road